treeverse/lakeFS/docs/reference/authentication.md

 to log into the Web UI, or to authenticate programmatic requests to the API Server or the S3 Gateway.

+The built-in authentication database supports authentication to the UI, via email and password as well.
+This option is only valid for users who have been invited to lakefs, confirmed the invite, and created a password.
+These credentials should be used for UI access only.
+It should be noted, that the initial admin user who created the repo, will not be able to use email/password authentiaction.

 #### LDAP server

 Configure lakeFS to authenticate users on an LDAP server.
 Once configured,